 - 1. Declare the goal for the software, including the needs the corporation is experiencing and the anticipated benefits of the solution. - 2.
 Gather suitability criteria for the software by making an open call to relevant members of the corporation to add more. - 3.
 Formalize the gathered criteria into a formal schedule listing Necessary Criteria, Preferred Criteria, and Follow-Up Concerns. - 4.
 Nominate solutions which satisfy the criteria by means of a second open call to relevant membership. - 5.
 Build a matrix of criteria and solutions, where each solution is marked as satisfying or failing each criterion. - 6.
-Make the decision based on the matrix and the goal, and deploy the solution. - 7.
+Make the decision by testing solutions and choosing one for deployment. - 7.
 Review the solution after an appropriate period of time to determine its suitability in accomplishing the stated goals.